South Texas Nuclear Generating Station: 1985 whistleblowing case

 Nuclear whistleblower Ronald J. Goldstein was a supervisor employed by EBASCO, which was a major contractor for the construction of the South Texas plants.
 In the summer of 1985, Goldstein identified safety problems to SAFETEAM, an internal compliance program established by EBASCO and Houston Lighting, including noncompliance with safety procedures, the failure to issue safety compliance reports, and quality control violations affecting the safety of the plant.

 SAFETEAM was promoted as an independent safe haven for employees to voice their safety concerns.
 The two companies did not inform their employees that they did not believe complaints reported to SAFETEAM had any legal protection.
 After he filed his report to SAFETEAM, Goldstein was fired.
 Subsequently, Goldstein filed suit under federal nuclear whistleblower statutes.

 The U.S. Department of Labor ruled that his submissions to SAFETEAM were protected and his dismissal was invalid, a finding upheld by Labor Secretary Lynn Martin.
 The ruling was appealed and overturned by the Fifth Circuit Court of Appeals, which ruled that private programs offered no protection to whistleblowers.
 After Goldstein lost his case, Congress amended the federal nuclear whistleblower law to provide protection for reports made to internal systems and prevent retaliation against whistleblowers.

 Ownership

 The STPEGS reactors are operated by the STP Nuclear Operating Company (STPNOC).
-Ownership is divided among NRG Energy at 44 percent, San Antonio municipal utility CPS Energy at 40 percent and Austin Energy at 16 percent.
+Ownership is divided among Constellation Energy at 44 percent, San Antonio municipal utility CPS Energy at 40 percent and Austin Energy at 16 percent.